 What makes you good at what you do?

-As a business owner and natural entrepreneur, I genuinely love learning the stories of how our various committee members, their organizations, or the family members of a trust, got to where they are today and what is most important to them.
+As a business owner and natural entrepreneur, I genuinely love learning the stories of how our various committee members, their organizations, and the organization’s leaders, got to where they are today and what is most important to them.
 I enjoy being engaged in the “why” behind their motivations to better advise and educate them towards an even greater tomorrow.

 What’s the best piece of advice you’ve received?

 From industry legend and thought leader Warren Buffett, one of his famous quotes: “It is not necessary to do extraordinary things to get extraordinary results.”
 Whether it is about investing or other things in life, having a plan and the discipline to stick with it is the biggest driver of success.

 What are your passions outside of work?

 Some may be surprised to hear that as much as I enjoy golfing, it’s the interaction through golf that has been most meaningful to me.
 I’ve had the opportunity to meet so many interesting people, make some incredible friendships, and learn a lot about who people really are based on how they interact on a golf course!

 What is the Right Investment Policy for my Organization?

 The most common questions we hear from our non-profit clients when they first connect with RTD are: how do I know what our investment policy should be for our long-term reserves, and, is our current investment policy still appropriate for the long-term reserves of the organization?

 Tax loss harvesting is a powerful and valuable investment technique that can provide significant tax savings for investors and make the best of a market downturn.
 During economic slowdowns and recessions when losses are more prevalent, we typically see most individual investors hold onto their losses because they are afraid to “sell down,” waiting and […]